 Why are large IRAs sometimes a tax problem?

 Large tax-deferred balances can lead to large mandatory withdrawals later in retirement.
-Those withdrawals increase taxable income and can affect tax brackets, Medicare premiums, and Social Security taxation.
+Those withdrawals may increase taxable income and can affect tax brackets, Medicare premiums, and Social Security taxation.

 What is the most common strategy to reduce future RMDs?